 Wisdom Teeth Removal

 Wisdom teeth are the third molars in the very back of your mouth.
 They don’t always need to be removed, but they can cause problems if they are not growing in properly.
 We provide advanced state-of-the-art oral surgery and wisdom teeth removal.
-If you’re struggling with your wisdom teeth, please call us for a free consultation.
+If you’re struggling with your wisdom teeth, please schedule a free consultation.

-Wisdom teeth are the final set of molars.
-They come in anywhere between the ages of 15 to 25 and are known to cause issues with many patients’ oral health.
+Wisdom teeth usually come in between the ages of 15 and 25 and frequently cause issues with patients’ oral health.
 As they grow in, they can cause pain and discomfort and can cause your other teeth to move.
 If you’re in pain, not sure if your wisdom teeth need to be removed, or are ready for wisdom teeth removal, we can help!
-We can visually examine your wisdom teeth (if they have already erupted) or use X-ray imaging to assess if your wisdom teeth need to be removed.
+We can visually examine your wisdom teeth (if they have already erupted) or use x-ray imaging to assess if your wisdom teeth need to be removed.
 Schedule your FREE wisdom teeth consultation at either our Greeley or Fort Collins office and start your journey towards relief.

 What is an impacted wisdom tooth?